Apixmed/integration_documentation/README.md

 ```
 PatientDataCustom object
 {
-  // this object depends on data that your organization can provide
+    "userCorrelationId": string
-  // contact our team to agree its format
+    // Other fields of this object depends on data that your organization can provide.
+Contact our team to agree its format.
 }
 ```